Application Components

 Transfer of Credits

 Credit may be granted toward the MSW requirements for work completed at any other accredited graduate school of social work in the past five years.
-Students who transfer from an accredited social work program having completed a full year within the last five years may be granted credit for up to one year’s work.
+Students in our 2-year or 3-year MSW Program, who transfer from an accredited social work program having completed a full year within the last five years, may be granted credit for up to one year’s work, which is a maximum of eight courses.
 Students entering with a Master’s degree in a related field may be granted up to a maximum of six credits based on the overlap of the courses they have taken with the courses in our curriculum.
 Students who have completed some graduate work within the past five years but do not have a Master’s degree may be given up to a maximum of four credits for courses that have a high degree of overlap with our courses.

 Application for credit for work completed elsewhere than at Penn must be made in writing to the Faculty Director of the MSW program.
 This should occur after a student has accepted the offer of admission and sent all final official transcripts to the admissions office.
 Students will be asked to provide the syllabi for all courses they wish to be considered for transfer credit.
 Transfer credits may only be granted for courses in which a student earned a “B” or higher.
 Transfer of credits must be granted before the student’s registration can be accepted.